onep1xel/TheAccessAgency/content/resources/SATC-inclusive-campaign.md

 ---
 title: SA tourism campaign shows life, not limits
 image: images/post-bgs/post-SATC-campaign-4.jpg
+alt: a collage illustration of the TV test pattern.
+Within each coloured band is a scene from the television commercial mentioned in the article
 summary: To be blunt, destinations are 'leaving money on the table'.
 Tourism businesses are ignoring the social elephant in the room if they ignore access and inclusion.
 read: Read about representation in ads
 date: 2022-05-12